Toric invariance of vertically parametrized systems: Locally toric systems

-Having invariance for vertical systems determined, in this section, we give a complete characterization for generic local toricity, as well as sufficient conditions for local toricity.
+Having invariance for vertical systems determined, in this section, we give a complete characterization of {systems that are generically locally toric}, as well as sufficient conditions for {a system to be locally toric}.
 A useful observation is that if $F$ is $\T_A$-invariant, then

 for all $\k\in \Z_{\CC^*}$.
 If in addition $\VV_{\CC^*}(F_\k)$ is locally $\T_A$-toric, then $\dim(\VV_{\CC^*}(F_\k))=\rk(A)$.

 \begin{lemma} Let $F$ be a vertical system with defining matrices $M\in\ZZ^{n\times m}$ and $C\in \CC^{s\times m}$ of rank $s$.
 Assume that $F$ is $\T_A$-invariant for a matrix $A\in\ZZ^{d\times n}$ of rank $d$.
 If $F$ is nondegenerate over $\CC^*$, then $s+d\leq n$. \end{lemma}